 Prevent Teen Drug Use: One Choice for Health

-There is a popular misconception that virtually all young people use alcohol, nicotine, marijuana and often other drugs; however, despite the dangerous societal normalization of substance use among teenagers and young adults, national epidemiologic indicators show a surprising and important trend line in the prevalence of substance use among adolescents.
+There is a popular misconception that virtually all young people use alcohol, nicotine, marijuana and often other drugs; however, despite the dangerous societal normalization of substance use among teenagers and young adults, national epidemiological indicators show a surprising and important trend line in the prevalence of substance use among adolescents.
 An IBH study published in the journal Pediatrics showed that in increasing and significant numbers, adolescents are choosing not to use any of these addicting, and for adolescents, illegal, substances.

 To an important extent this striking trend reflects the steady decline in the past three decades of the use of alcohol and nicotine as well as of drugs that are illegal for adults.
 Over that time both alcohol and nicotine were been widely labeled “drugs” for the first time and thus come under the shadow of that worrisome term.
 This positive trend reflects the aging of the baby boom generation, a birth cohort that was more likely to abuse drugs than those who came before or after it, and as a cohort continues a pattern of use that is apparent in trend lines showing increasing substance use by older Americans.
 Read more about these changes in three IBH Commentaries: Reducing Future Rates of Adult Addiction Must Begin with Youth Prevention (2018), For a Healthy Brain Teens Make "One Choice" (2017) and It’s Time to Re-Think Prevention (2015).